Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Preliminaries

-A quantitative game~$\game = (\arena, \cost)$ consists of an arena~$\arena$ with vertex set~$V$ and a cost-function $\cost\colon V^\omega \rightarrow \nats_\infty$ for plays.
-Similarly to the winning condition in the qualitative case,~$\cost$ is an infinite object.
-If it is finitely describable, we, again slightly abusively, define the size~$\card{\game}$ of~$\game$ as the sum of~$\card{\arena}$ and the size of a description of~$\cost$.
-A play~$\rho$ in~$\arena$ is winning for Player~$0$ in~$\game$ if~$\cost(\rho) < \infty$. \footnote{In order to simplify the presentation, we only consider the case in which Player~$0$ aims to minimize the cost of a play.
-All concepts in this work can, however, be easily adapted to the dual case in which Player~$0$ aims to maximize the cost of a play.} Winning strategies, the winner of a game, and solving a game are defined as in the qualitative case.
+A play~$\rho$ in~$\arena$ is \textit{winning} for Player~$0$ in~$\game$ if~$\cost(\rho) < \infty$.
+Winning strategies, the winner of a game, and solving a game are defined as in the qualitative case.
+In order to simplify the presentation, we only consider the case in which Player~$0$ aims to minimize the cost of a play.
+All concepts in this work can, however, be easily adapted to the dual case in which Player~$0$ aims to maximize the cost of a play.

 We extend the cost-function over plays to strategies by defining~$\cost(\sigma) = \sup_\rho\cost(\rho)$ and~$\cost(\tau) = \inf_\rho\cost(\rho)$, where~$\rho$ ranges over the plays consistent with the strategy~$\sigma$ for Player~$0$ and over the plays consistent with the strategy~$\tau$ for Player~$1$, respectively.
-Moreover, we say that a strategy~$\sigma$ for Player~$0$ (Player~$1$) is optimal if its cost is minimal (maximal) among all strategies for her (him).
+Moreover, we say that a strategy~$\sigma$ for Player~$0$ is \textit{optimal} if its cost is minimal among all strategies for her.
+Dually, a strategy~$\tau$ for Player~$1$ is optimal for him if its cost is maximal among all strategies for him.